manvirag/Personal_CP/fixed-problems/cp/ex-cm/Part_2/readme.md

       Our DP changes if we change the root of the tree, otherwise it won't make any sense to use this trick).
 Let's say we want to find dp[v] for every vertex in a tree, we must be able to update dp[v] using the children of vertex v . ****Then the trick allows you to move the root from a vertex to one of its adjacent vertices in O(1)****.
 ``
    4. It kind of use to problem for e.g. find maxmium diameter from each vertex.
 So we find the dp[root] by running dfs, then with the help of this we find the dp for all the other vertices.
 This is also called in-out dp.
 [Problem](https://codeforces.com/contest/1187/problem/E).
 More can be find over here.
 [Link](https://codeforces.com/blog/entry/20935)
-9. Strong orientation:
+9. Strong orientation: ✅
+   1. A strong orientation of an undirected graph is an assignment of a direction to each edge that makes it a strongly connected graph.
+That is, after the orientation we should be able to visit any vertex from any vertex by following the directed edges.
+   2. this kind of we already solved in dfs tree blog: If graph have bridge not possible, else make span-edges in downward and back-edge in upward.
+It must be SCC.
+   3. https://cp-algorithms.com/graph/strong-orientation.html#toc-tgt-3 ( ⌛ see one extension, find orientation so that SCC minimum )
-10. Articulation points
+10. Articulation points: ✅
-11. Topological
+11. Topological: ✅
-12. Prim’s MST
+12. Prim’s MST: ✅
-13. Kruskal’s MST
+13. Kruskal’s MST: ✅
-14. Dijkstra's Algorithm
+14. Dijkstra's Algorithm: ✅
-15. Bellman Ford
+15. Bellman Ford:
-16. Floyd Warshall
+16. Floyd Warshall:
-17. Euler tour
+17. Euler tour:
-18. SPFA
+18. SPFA:
-19. Cycle detection
+19. Cycle detection:
     1. Directed/Undirected
-20. 2 SAT
+20. 2 SAT:
-21. Maximum Clique
+21. Maximum Clique:
-22. Maximum independent set
+22. Maximum independent set:
-23. Eulerian path
+23. Eulerian path:
-    1. Directed graph
+    1. Directed graph:
-    2. Undirected
+    2. Undirected:
-24. Chromatic number
+24. Chromatic number:
-25. Counting labeled graphs
+25. Counting labeled graphs:
-26. Number of Ways to Make a Graph Connected
+26. Number of Ways to Make a Graph Connected:
-27. Prufer Code
+27. Prufer Code:
-28. Tree Isomorphism
+28. Tree Isomorphism:
-29. Dinics Algorithm (Max flow)
+29. Dinics Algorithm (Max flow):
-30. Hopcroft Karp Algorithm
+30. Hopcroft Karp Algorithm:
-31. Kuhns Algorithm
+31. Kuhns Algorithm:
-32. Hungarian Algorithm
+32. Hungarian Algorithm:
-33. Chinese Postman Problem
+33. Chinese Postman Problem: